mechanoid/ce-handle-event-base-class-example/README.md

 ```
 export class SomeCustomElement extends BaseClass {
   connectedCallback() {
+    // registering the events this class should handle
     this.addEventListener("click", this);
   }

-  // PointerEvent as clicks are a PointerEvent
+  // this will be actually a PointerEvent as clicks are a PointerEvent
   handleclick(event) {
     console.log(event);
     this.#count += 1;